Trump, GOP paying consultant dogged by voter fraud charges

 A veteran Republican operative from Arizona, Sproul has worked closely with dozens of state and national GOP campaigns, specializing in organizing voter registration drives and outreach efforts targeting evangelical Christians and social conservatives.
 He told AP his companies have employed more than 10,000 grassroots campaign workers over the last decade.

 Operating under numerous corporate names, Sproul’s firms also have a history of allegations of voter registration fraud.
-In a 2012 interview with the Los Angeles Times, Sproul acknowledged he set up multiple companies at the RNC’s request, because the Republican Party wanted to obscure its ties to what he called baseless allegations of his firms.
+In a 2012 interview with the Los Angeles Times, Sproul acknowledged he set up multiple companies at the RNC’s request, because the Republican Party wanted to obscure its ties with his firms.

-In California, Oregon, Nevada and Florida, Sproul’s workers were sometimes investigated on suspicion of forging signatures, destroying Democratic voter registrations or changing the addresses of legitimately registered voters without their consent, according to former employees, state investigations and news reports.
-Workers said they were paid for collecting only Republican registrations, providing no incentive to turn in those from Democrats.
-There was never a formal state legal action against his firms.

-In an FBI interview related to a 2012 investigation of illegal campaign coordination in Arizona, however, Sproul acknowledged a pattern of law-breaking involving dozens of people hired by his firms, according to a transcript reviewed by the AP.

 Follow AP writers Michael Biesecker at www.Twitter.com/mbieseck and Jeff Horwitz at www.Twitter.com/jeffhorwitz